Part of the Forward Education Trust

 Wendy Whitmore

-I am an experienced level three Teaching Assistant and have been at my current school for 26 years.
-I have worked across the different phases of the school: Primary, Secondary and Sixth Form, so I will bring that experience as a LAC member.
+Wendy is a experienced level three Teaching Assistant and has been at her current school for 26 years.
+Wendy has worked across the different phases of the school: Primary, Secondary and Sixth Form, so will bring that experience as a LAC member.
+Wendy is looking forward to joining the LAC to share her expertise and to support the great work the school is already doing.

-LAC Meeting Attendance record 2021-22
+LAC Meeting Attendance record 2023-23

 Register of Business and Pecuniary Interest